Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

     ![](./Media/continer-app-logstream.png)

     > **Note**: Navigate back to VS code, from the Terminal select Node terminal, press Ctrl + C to stop the recommendation service ui page.

+    > **Note**: Navigate back to VS code, from the Terminal select dotnet terminal, press Ctrl + C to stop the recommendation service ui page.

 ## Summary